Can you name one great song that doesn’t have a good drum sound? It’s hard, right? That’s because drums are very

 After the gain staging, the next step is the panning.
 Track panning is very important in mixing.
-Panning means when you send an audio signal on the right or left speaker.
-And it’s done by a special knob.
-Every modern DAW has the option for panning.
+Panning means when you send an audio signal on the right or left speaker and I will explain how to pan drums in a mix.

 Panning is not a thing only for drums.
 Some track needs to stay in the center but some instruments need panning.
 For example, guitar panning is a very common practice in modern music production.

 But drums don’t need huge panning.
 The goal is to make it sound natural.
 Imagine you are watching a live drum performance.
 So, the kick is in the center, but for example, the snare is a little bit right side.
 Hi-hat is more right side.

 3. Mix Individual Drum Tracks

 Now, after you complete the gain staging and on drum tracks properly, it’s time to start mixing with EQ and compressor.
 These are the main tools you will need for drum mixing.

 And you mix drums track by track.
 You have to mix each drum track individually.
 But you need to avoid soloing the track.
 You need to listen to your drums in the context.
 So, the whole song is playing and you mix the drums that way.

 You start mixing drums with EQ.
 You can use any equalizer plugin you want.
 It could be free, premium, or default EQ your DAW has.
 Also, use my drum EQ cheat sheet as a guide which will make your job easier.

 Start with HPF and LPF.
 This way you will cut all unnecessary frequencies for that particular track.
 Filters will be different for every drum kit and track.
 The goal is to just remove excessive frequencies.